What is Commerce about?

 Big Idea Body:

-The diverse values and beliefs of decision makers inform the financial and non-financial decisions they make.
-What is important to people is determined by their whakapapa, values, and cultural heritage.
-The importance that is placed on different resources, values, and ideas varies from group to group, as do the perspectives that groups bring to economic decision-making. Ākonga will engage with examples of conflict, compromise, and partnership, and develop insights about what is important and where stakeholder viewpoints should be prioritised.
-In Commerce, ākonga will explore the perspectives and decisions of groups from whānau, business, and organisation contexts.
-They will engage with Māori and Pacific perspectives and business models. Ākonga will have an opportunity to explore the economic world through lenses other than their own, at multiple levels.
-They will gain a better understanding of not just the economic world, but also Aotearoa New Zealand's multicultural identity, and their responsibilities to uphold Te Tiriti o Waitangi.
+People's diverse values and beliefs inform the financial and non-financial decisions they make.
+What is important to people is influenced by their whakapapa, values, and cultural heritage.
+The importance that is placed on different resources, values, and ideas varies from group to group.
+So too do the perspectives that groups bring to economic decision-making. Ākonga will engage with examples of conflict, compromise, and partnership.
+They will develop insights about what is important and where stakeholder viewpoints should be prioritised.

 Culture and values shape consumer perspectives and organisations’ pūtake

-The diverse values and beliefs of decision makers inform the financial and non-financial decisions they make.
-What is important to people is determined by their whakapapa, values, and cultural heritage.
-The importance that is placed on different resources, values, and ideas varies from group to group, as do the perspectives that groups bring to economic decision-making. Ākonga will engage with examples of conflict, compromise, and partnership, and develop insights about what is important and where stakeholder viewpoints should be prioritised.
-In Commerce, ākonga will explore the perspectives and decisions of groups from whānau, business, and organisation contexts.
-They will engage with Māori and Pacific perspectives and business models. Ākonga will have an opportunity to explore the economic world through lenses other than their own, at multiple levels.
-They will gain a better understanding of not just the economic world, but also Aotearoa New Zealand's multicultural identity, and their responsibilities to uphold Te Tiriti o Waitangi.
+People's diverse values and beliefs inform the financial and non-financial decisions they make.
+What is important to people is influenced by their whakapapa, values, and cultural heritage.
+The importance that is placed on different resources, values, and ideas varies from group to group.
+So too do the perspectives that groups bring to economic decision-making. Ākonga will engage with examples of conflict, compromise, and partnership.
+They will develop insights about what is important and where stakeholder viewpoints should be prioritised.

 Big Idea Body: